flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ### Accessories

-The same [Game Boy Link socket](game-boy#external-communications) is included to provide multi-playing capabilities.
+The previous [Game Boy Link socket](game-boy#external-communications) is included to provide multi-player capabilities or extra content.
 Though there's no IR sensor anymore, for some reason (maybe too unreliable for large transfers).

+![The GameCube-Game Boy Advance link cable [@photography-amos], this one connects to the GameCube's controller port (handled by the [Serial interface](gamecube#internal-io)) for data transfers.](link_cable.png){.no-borders}

-Additionally, the GBA's BIOS implemented a special feature internally known as **Multi-boot**: Another console (either GBA or GameCube) can send a functional game to the receiver's EWRAM and then, the latter would boot from there (instead of fetching from the Game Pak).
+Additionally, the GBA's BIOS implemented a special feature internally known as **Multi-boot**: Another console (either GBA or GameCube) can send a functional game to the receiver's EWRAM and then, the latter would boot from there (instead of the Game Pak).

 ## Anti-Piracy & Homebrew